-Physical activity does not protect against in situ breast cancer, epidemiological study saysFebruary 28th, 2013 in Cancer /
+Physical activity does not protect against in situ breast cancer, epidemiological study saysFebruary 28, 2013 in Medicine & Health / Cancer

 A European study published in the Cancer Epidemiology, Biomarkers & Prevention journal has analysed the association between physical activities and in situ or non-invasive breast cancer, or, in other words, cancer that has not yet invaded cells within or outside of the breast.